OPCFoundation/UA-Nodeset/readme.md

 ### <a name="amendments">Amendments
 The OPC UA working group publishes extensions to the 1.04 specification in the form of amendments.
 When these amendments are being developed and reviewed the Nodes are added to the UANodeSet in the master branch with 'Draft' as the ReleaseStatus.
-When an amendment is released the Nodes have their ReleaseStatus set to 'Released' and are added to the UANodeSet in the v1.04 branch.
+When an amendment is ready for release the Nodes have their ReleaseStatus set to 'Released' and are added to the UANodeSet in the v1.04 branch.
-The UANodeSet is also published on the OPC Foundation website and a tag is added to the v1.04 branch.
+Once the WG approves, the UANodeSet is published on the OPC Foundation website and a tag is added to the v1.04 branch.

 Companion specification working groups that depend on specific amendments must ensure that they reference a UANodeSet which includes the Nodes definedin the Amendment.
 This is done by specifying a minimum publication date for the core UANodeSet.